 The Havana Challenge is an amateur sporting competition designed to promote person-to-person intercultural exchange through the sport of sailing.
-Thousands of Cuban citizens will be able to participate in the event by watching races from the Malecon, in Havana.
+Thousands of Cuban citizens participate by watching races from the Malecon, in Havana.
 Many will attend the awards ceremony as well.

 When it comes to adventure, an extreme sports competition is the ultimate experience.
 The Havana Challenge elevates the feat with a surprise guest star, the forever unpredictable Mother Nature.
-Past trial runs performed by the event’s organizers demonstrated unscripted drama with 20-foot seas, 30mph crosswinds, a near-fatal collision with a breaching whale, a busted 15-foot mast, and a welcome party of machine gun-toting policia!
+Past events demonstrated unscripted drama with 20-foot seas, 30mph crosswinds, a near-fatal collision with a breaching whale, and a busted 15-foot mast.

-Click here to view the 2016 Havana Cat Challenge highlights.
+Click here to view the 2017 Havana Challenge events.